Skip Navigation

 Elective

 Manufactured items are part of everyday life, yet few people understand the excitement and innovation that is used to transform ideas into products.
 This course deepens the skills and knowledge of an engineering student within the context of efficiently creating the products all around us.
 Students build upon their Computer Aided Design (CAD) experience through the use of Computer Aided Manufacturing (CAM) software.
-CAM converts a digital design into a program that a Computer Numerical Controlled (CNC) mill uses to transform a block of raw material into a student designed product.
+CAM converts a digital design into a program that a Computer Numerical Controlled (CNC) mill uses to transform a block of raw material into a student-designed product.
 Students also learn and apply concepts related to integrating robotic systems such as Automated Guided Vehicles (AGV) and robotic arms into manufacturing systems.
-Throughout the course students learn about aspects of manufacturing processes and systems.
+Throughout the course, students learn about aspects of manufacturing processes and systems.
 This course culminates with a capstone project where students design, build, program, and present a manufacturing system model capable of creating a product.

 Credit: 1.0